Sleep well with 13 of the best apps for relaxation before bed on iOS and Android

 The BrainWaves - Binaural Beats app for Android has 10 preset sounds, including Concentrate and Creative.
 For night-time listening there's a Sleep preset, in the Delta wave section.

-It has to be used with headphones so you hear the different frequencies in each ear, and you can also select your own frequencies for left and right sides.
+It has to be used with headphones so you hear the different frequencies in each ear, and you can also select your own frequencies for left and right sides for a really customised experience.

-Sleep Cycle is a free app for both Android and iOS – it’s designed to run on your phone under your pillow as you sleep, and can detect snoring.
-It uses either your phone’s microphone or its accelerometer to track your movements if you keep your phone beside you, and will then analyse the data to report on your night’s sleep – including whether you were snoring!
+Sleep Cycle is a free app for both Android and iOS – it's designed to run on your phone under your pillow as you sleep, and can detect snoring.
+It uses either your phone's microphone or its accelerometer to track your movements.
+If you keep your phone beside you as you sleep, it will analyse the data to report on your night's rest including whether you were snoring.
+(There will be no denying it now!)

 It will also wake you gently when it detects your light sleep phase close to your alarm time, and has a choice of two snooze modes.